 Never mind Sgt.
-Pepper, there was another album released on the 1st of June 1967, and it was recorded across the road from my family home in West Hampstead, at Decca Studios in Broadhurst Gardens, in recent times the ENO (English National Opera) HQ.
+Pepper, be off with your Lennon & McCartney, there was another album released on the 1st of June 1967, and it was recorded across the road from my family home in West Hampstead, at Decca Studios in Broadhurst Gardens; in recent times the headquarters of the ENO (English National Opera).
+Here’s David…

 I wasn’t yet formulated, but three decades later, when I was editing and publishing the Bowie magazine, Crankin’ Out in the very same London location (NW6’s Gascony Avenue*), Universal Music attempted to compile a 30th anniversary double-disc special edition of the album, the first of two albums eponymously titled David Bowie.

 Unreleased demos, including base oddities like Pussy Cat and Bunny Thing, were unearthed and about to be properly mastered for the first time at the label’s then-current studio set-up, still in NW6 at Belsize Road, just off Kilburn High Road before word got back to the Bowie camp.
 The Dame’s slightly shadowy management “consultant”, Alan Edwards* told the label in no uncertain terms that Bowie went “ballistic” at the plans, and, sadly the project was pared down to the music less interesting The Deram Anthology, with liner notes by the Crankin’ Out team (written by Mark Adams, edited by yours truly).